-Preimplantation Genetic Diagnosis (PGD) and Preimplantation Genetic Screening (PGS) allow us to test your embryos for genetic disease and chromosomal abnormalities prior to getting pregnant.
+Preimplantation Genetic Testing allows us to test your embryos for genetic disease and chromosomal abnormalities prior to getting pregnant.

 Preimplantation Genetic Diagnosis: PGD is a tool to test an embryo prior to the embryo being placed in the uterus (preimplantation) for a specific genetic disorder, such as cystic fibrosis, spinal muscular atrophy or sickle cell anemia.
 There are hundreds of single gene disorders than can be tested, if we know to look for them ahead of time.
 Couples that have a child with devastating genetic disorder, often consider PGD prior to having a second child.